Create an Escoria project

 At the same time, Escoria aims to give a lot of freedom to the developer with regard to the design of the game and its interface.

-To make starting with Escoria as easy as possible, we provide a Godot Game Template along with stock user interfaces and dialog managers to get you up and running in no time.
+To make starting with Escoria as easy as possible, we provide a demo game that comes with stock user interfaces and dialog managers to get you up and running in no time.

 Game filesystem structure

-Before any files get created, it’s important to point out that there is no mandated filesystem structure for your game.
+Before any files are created, it’s important to point out that there is no mandated filesystem structure for your game.
 For example, you may choose to organise your files by :

 Starting a new Escoria project